 The book offers a look at the characters and then proceeds to tell the film’s story through its presentation of the visual elements involved in creating the film.
 On display alongisde the text are an assortment of images of drawings, storyboards, models.
 There are photos taken during pre-production showing the actors training and sitting for make-up and during production capturing the cast and crewon different sets.
 One of my favorites is two gentleman decked out all in green (so they can be removed in post) helping Sullivan Stapleton (Themistokles) fall.
 Some stills reveal the detail and craftsmanship that went into creating the costumes, props, and sets.

-Fans of 300: Rise of An Empire and learning about the art of modern-day moviemaking should appreciate Arepelo's The Art of the Film.
+Fans of 300: Rise of An Empire and of learning about the art of modern-day moviemaking should appreciate Arepelo’s The Art of the Film.
 I enjoyed reading it but I wish all of the artists whose work is on display could have been identified.